EliasGarciaa/DSC_232R_Group-Project/README.md

 This is a step completed prior to bulding a ML model which splits data into training and test sets
 ### 9. Data Visualization
 Access the previously created parquet files and create scatter plots to visualize any assocation between features of interest.

+## Model Building and Evaluation

+### 1. Linear Regression Model
+Created a linear regression model and evaluated the train RMSE vs the test RMSE

+### 2. Random Forest and Gradient Boosting
+Utilized and compared Random Forest and gradient boosting model to predict congestion speed